xdress/xdress/docs/tutorial.rst

     # In the first case, the base source filename will be used as
     # the base package name as well.
 In the last case, a None value
     # will register this class for the purpose of generating other
-    # APIs, but will not create the cooresponding bindings.
+    # APIs, but will not create the corresponding bindings.
     classes = [
         ('FCComp', 'fccomp'),
         ('EnrichmentParameters', 'enrichment_parameters'),